ETH-PEACH-Lab/UCPI-website/topics/w5-programming-by-demonstration.md

 https://www.opauto-clicker.com/

 <a id="2">[2]</a>
-Chess robot: A. Billard, S. Calinon, R. Dillmann, & S. Schaal (January 3, 2008).
+PBD Robot: A. Billard, S. Calinon, R. Dillmann, & S. Schaal (January 3, 2008).
-Chess robot that uses Programming by demonstration to learn chess. https://calinon.ch/papers/Billard-handbookOfRobotics.pdf
+Robot that uses Programming by demonstration to learn. https://calinon.ch/papers/Billard-handbookOfRobotics.pdf

 <a id="3">[3]</a>